 “Express design principles and concepts in your own words!
 To me, this is a clear indicator that you understand what you’re talking about.”

 With REEF’s growth, Ironhack grads have flexed onto teams beyond design alone.
-The engineering team hired Ironhack Web Development grad Oleh Lolinko and Francesca Gianoli as a regional distribution manager.
+The engineering team hired Ironhack Web Development grad Oleh Kolinko and Francesca Gianoli as a regional distribution manager.

 If you are looking to learn a new digital skill, Ironhack has courses in Web Development and UX/UI Design that can support your transition into tech.
 Have questions? schedule 15 minutes with our admissions manager Anna to see if Ironhack is the right fit for you!

-For those already in tech, If you are interested in career at Reef Technologies check out.
+For those already in tech, If you are interested in career at Reef Technology check out.